CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 occur when the processor mis-predicts an outcome (such as a branch target), or when a processor event (such as an exception) is signaled after younger operations have already executed.
-Operations that execute transiently may have microarchitectural side effects that can be detected using timing or power analysis techniques.
+Operations that execute transiently may have side effects that can be detected using timing or power analysis techniques.
 These techniques may allow an attacker to infer information about the operations that executed transiently.
-For example, the attacker may be able to infer program data that was accessed or used by those operations.
+For example, the attacker may be able to infer confidential data that was accessed or used by those operations.

+Some commodity processors may provide features that prevent microarchitectural features from allowing program data to become inferable by an attacker.
+For example, a processor may allow software to opt-in to temporarily disable a microarchitectural predictor.
+Many processors also provide serialization instructions that can be used by software to prevent processor events or mis-predictions prior to the serialization instruction from causing transient execution after the instruction.
+Some modern compilers can be directed to automatically instrument their output to mitigate the effects of transient execution caused by microarchitectural predictors.

+Developers of sandbox or managed runtime software should exercise caution when relying on software techniques (such as bounds checking) to prevent code in one sandbox from accessing confidential data in another sandbox.
+For example, an attacker sandbox may be able to trigger a processor event or mis-prediction in a manner that allows it to transiently read a victim sandbox's private data.
+In most cases these vulnerabilities can be mitigated by using hardware to protect sandboxes from one another (for example, by deploying each sandbox in a separate process).

 #### Relationships